Senegal's election ramps up after poll delay – DW – 03/19/2024

 Faye was charged with contempt of court, defamation and acts likely to compromise public peace, and was detained in April 2023 after posting a message that was deemed to be critical of the country's justice system.

-The 49-year-old tax inspector was relatively unknown until he was backed by the popular and charismatic opposition figure Ousmane Sonko, who was also imprisoned last year and released on Thursday alongside Faye.
+The 49-year-old tax inspector was relatively unknown until he was backed by the popular and charismatic opposition figure Ousmane Sonko, who was also imprisoned last year and released last Thursday alongside Faye.

 Sonko was seen as the key challenger to President Macky Sall's ruling party but was disqualified from running because of a defamation conviction.
 But he continues to enjoy widespread support: